e-tho/ucodenix/README.md

 ## About

-`ucodenix` is a Nix flake providing AMD microcode updates for unsupported CPUs.
+`ucodenix` delivers microcode updates for AMD CPUs on NixOS.

+Enjoy support for consumer and server-grade platforms, without relying on BIOS updates or manufacturer delays.

 > [!NOTE]
 > Microcodes are fetched from [this repository](https://github.com/platomav/CPUMicrocodes), which aggregates them from official sources provided and made public by various manufacturers.